RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Architecting the Processor Components

-\head{Workloads with Low LFMR} \fig{\ref{fig:depth-2mm}} shows the performance of a representative workload with low LFMR (\texttt{atax}) across all core counts, alongside the Average Memory Access Time (AMAT), and cache miss rates for a 64-core system.
-We make three observations.
-First, despite having a low L2 cache miss rate of 19\% in the \texttt{w/L2} configuration and the faster L2 accesses compared to the M3D main memory accesses, removing the L2 cache does not hurt the performance.
-Second, we observe that the AMAT in the \texttt{noL2} configuration is on par (even 4\% lower) with the AMAT in the \texttt{w/L2} configuration.
-While removing the L2 cache does not significantly hurt AMAT for workloads with high L2 hit rates in M3D, removing it in the 3D baseline can lead to an up to 17$\times$ larger AMAT due to its slower main memory.

-\head{Workloads with High LFMR} \fig{\ref{fig:depth-MIS}} shows the performance, AMAT, and cache miss rates of a representative workload with high LFMR (\texttt{MIS}) for \nmg{the same configurations}.
+\revtaco{To provide a more detailed analysis of the impact of removing the L2 cache,} \fig{\ref{fig:depth-2mm}} shows the performance of a representative workload with low LFMR (\texttt{atax}) alongside the Average Memory Access Time (AMAT) and cache miss rates for a 64-core system. \revtaco{We observe that,} despite having a low L2 cache miss rate of 19\% in \texttt{w/L2} and a faster L2 compared to the M3D main memory, removing the L2 cache does not hurt performance.\footnote{\taco{Prior work (e.g., \cite{kgil2006picoserver,kgil2008picoserver}) has shown that removing shared caches can be effective for workloads with high cache miss rates, but it can degrade performance for workloads with strong cache locality \cite{kgil2008picoserver}.
+In contrast, our results demonstrate that the improved memory performance in M3D enables removing shared caches without negatively affecting \emph{either class of workloads}.}} Second, we observe that the AMAT in \texttt{noL2} is on par (even 4\% lower) with the AMAT in \texttt{w/L2}.
+While removing L2 does not significantly hurt AMAT for workloads with high L2 hit rates in M3D, removing it in the 3D baseline can lead to an up to 17$\times$ larger AMAT due to its slower main memory. \fig{\ref{fig:depth-MIS}} shows the performance, AMAT, and cache miss rates of a representative workload with high LFMR (\texttt{MIS}) for \nmg{the same configurations}.
 Based on this figure, we make three observations.
 First, \texttt{noL2} improves performance by 17.8\% on average across all core counts compared to both configurations with L2.
-Second, the L2 cache is highly ineffective (99\% misses) in filtering accesses to main memory.
-Third, the AMAT in the \texttt{noL2} configuration is significantly lower than the two other configurations since it does not add extra L2 access latency and contention overhead.
+Second, the L2 cache is highly ineffective (99\% misses) in filtering accesses to the main memory.
+Third, the AMAT in \texttt{noL2} is significantly lower than the two other configurations since it does not add extra L2 access latency and contention overhead.

-We conclude that due to low access latency of M3D main memory, removing the shared last level L2 cache does not hurt performance for workloads with both low and high LFMR.
-In fact, removing the L2 cache leads to even 10\% average speedup across all workloads.
-Specifically, for bandwidth-bound workloads with high LFMR, removing L2 also increases the performance scalability due to reduced cache contention when the core count increases.
-We observe on average 8\%/8\%/12\%/18\% speedups for 1/16/64/128-core configurations compared to the M3D baseline.